callumbeer/DEMS/README.md

 # Digital Evidence Management System (DEMS)
 This repository contains the files associated with the paper *"DEMS to Manage the Chain of Custody in Policing"* by Callum L Beer from the University of Brighton's School of Architecture, Technology & Engineering.

 A Digital Evidence Management System (DEMS) is used for storing evidence which is collected from crime scene, via on scene acquisition.
+Many DEMS exist on the market, the purpose of this system is to securely store evidence with a way of checking evidence continuity through hashing.

 Default admin credentials:
 | Email           | Password      |